This article is co-authored by JGL Senior Counsel Virginia (Gia) Grimm and JGL’s law clerk Catherine Plepler.

 - dismiss the action for lacking specificity or being legally deficient.

-If the whistleblower is permitted to proceed with litigation, this could result in heavier reliance and workload for whistleblower counsel because the DOJ expects the whistleblower and their counsel to “assume primary responsibility” and obligations of litigation.
-In these cases, the DOJ will continue to oversee the case and maintain “ultimate control” over the matter.
+If the whistleblower is permitted to proceed with litigation, this could result in heavier reliance and workload for whistleblower counsel because the DOJ expects the whistleblower and their counsel will “assume primary responsibility” and obligations of litigation.
+In these cases, the DOJ will continue to oversee the case and maintain “ultimate control” on the matter.

 The May memorandum also states that the DOJ plans to use other departments of the government to implement this accelerated review, such as referring new matters to either the Criminal Division or the NFED to evaluate any potential criminal violations.
 Additionally, the affected agency will be included in the review to determine potential administrative action that might be required.

 It is too soon to tell what, if any, impact these new processes will have on FCA benefits program cases, but JGL will continue to monitor and provide updates.
-If you think you have a qui tam action, JGL has a robust whistleblower/qui tam practice group.
-If you are interested in investigating this type of claim, please reach out.
+If you think you have a qui tam action, JGL has a robust whistleblower/qui tam practice that focuses on uncovering and prosecuting fraud.